verrazzano/docs/content/en/docs/reference/API/Multicluster/MultiClusterApplicationConfiguration.md

 weight: 2
 draft: false
 ---
 The MultiClusterApplicationConfiguration custom resource is used to distribute `core.oam.dev/v1alpha2/ApplicationConfiguration` resources in a multicluster environment.
-Here is a sample MultiClusterApplicationConfiguration that specifies a ApplicationConfiguration resource to create on the cluster named `managed1`.
+Here is a sample MultiClusterApplicationConfiguration that specifies an ApplicationConfiguration resource to create on the cluster named `managed1`.
 To deploy an example application that demonstrates a MultiClusterApplicationConfiguration, see [Multicluster Hello World Helidon](https://github.com/verrazzano/verrazzano/blob/master/examples/multicluster/hello-helidon/README.md).

 ```
 apiVersion: clusters.verrazzano.io/v1alpha1